 Use CBD to subdue/manage racing thoughts.
 CBD can help mellow you out without getting you high.
-Research shows that those who use CBD are better able to cope with panic, stress, and anxiety.
+Research shows that those who use CBD may be better able to cope with stress.
 Maintaining a consistent, even relaxed, state of mind can allow users to maximize productivity.

 Use CBD to improve alertness and to facilitate better sleep.
 CBD has biphasic properties which means users can experience contrasting effects based on how much or how little is consumed.
 When consumed in small doses, users can experience increased wakefulness and enhanced positive mood.
 Alternately, consuming more substantial amounts of CBD may increase sedative effects and even bring about sleepiness.